skypilot-org/skypilot/llm/ollama/README.md

 For detailed installation instructions, please refer to the [installation guide](https://skypilot.readthedocs.io/en/latest/getting-started/installation.html).

 Once installed, run `sky check` to verify you have cloud access.

+💡Tip: if you do not have any cloud access, you can run this recipe on your local machine by creating a local Kubernetes cluster with `sky local up`.

+### Running Ollama with SkyPilot